phuProjects/react-todolist/README.md

 # 📝 To-Do List Application

-This is a simple To-Do List application built with React.
+This is a simple To-Do List web application built with React.
 It allows users to add, remove, and rearrange tasks.

 ![image](https://github.com/user-attachments/assets/f4f2568e-991d-49f5-9be7-3707d8901122)